sALTaccount/kagameshi/readme.md

 <h3>Kagameshi is a discord bot written in python that allows
-you to crowdsource caption-image pairs on discord.<h3>
+you to crowdsource caption-image pairs from Danbooru on discord.<h3>

 ## How does it work

-Kagameshi selects a random image from a specified folder and uploads it to discord in a specified channel.
-Users can then reply to the image in order to create a caption image pair.
-Responses are stored in a postgresql database.
+Kagameshi downloads images from the danbooru front page and displays them on discord.
+Replying to that message will add a caption-image pair to the database.

 ---
 ### Installation